maximbetin/instagram-helper/README.md

 ## Important Notes

 **CRITICAL**: Do not modify the caption selectors in `instagram_scraper.py`.
 These selectors are fragile and changes will break the tool's functionality.

 **Instagram Dependencies**: The tool's success depends on Instagram's HTML structure remaining consistent.
 The tool may need updates if Instagram makes significant changes to their pages.

 **Rate Limiting**: Instagram may block requests if too many are made too quickly.
 The default settings are conservative to avoid this.

 **WSL2 Optimization**: This tool is specifically designed for Windows Subsystem for Linux 2 environments and may not work optimally in other setups.

 **Browser Management**: The tool always launches a new browser instance to ensure reliable operation.
 If you encounter connection errors, close any existing browser instances and try again.

 ## Development

 ### Quality Checks

-This project uses only `ruff` (linting/formatting), `mypy` (static type checking), and `pytest` (tests).
+This project uses `ruff` (linting/formatting), `mypy` (static type checking), and `pytest` (tests).

 - **Run all checks**: